gbaeke/agent_service/README.md

 # Azure AI Agent Service Demo

+This code is discussed in the following post: https://blog.baeke.info/2024/12/24/creating-an-agent-with-the-azure-ai-agent-sdk/

+Ensure you gave an Azure AI Foundry hub and project.
+The hub should have gpt-4o-mini deployed.
+You can use another model if you wish but then you have to change the Python code in `agent_api.py`.

+Ensure you have the Azure CLI and use it to login to your Azure account.
+Use the command `az login` to login.
+Your account needs AI Developer role on the project.

-In the main folder, create a .env file with the following content:
+In the main folder, create a `.env` file with the following content:

 ```bash
 PROJECT_CONNECTION_STRING="connection string to Azure AI Foundry project"